mamolli/flight-discount/README.md

 - Also adding initial `price` to Flight.

 - Assuming discounts have atomic nature.
 They should only be applied in full or not all.
 Partial discounts do not apply if they break conditions.
 Discounts will be applied in order.

-- Assignment informs about static constraint that flight cannot be less than 20 euros.
-I am expanding on this idea to create a terminator entity that will break application of discounts and allow for condition to be changed more easily.